abhinendrayadav/ProVA/data/responses.md

 ## background
 * gen_policy/bgv_policy
   - Any candidate who provides misleading, erroneous or willfully deceptive information to the company on the documentation/ information submitted to HR like resume, employment forms, and BGV forms will be eliminated from further consideration for employment with Prolifics with immediate effect.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## id badges
 * gen_policy/id_badges